kutespaces/argocd/README.md

 Your Kubernetes cluster is now home to two services: the classic game-2048 and the informative podinfo.
 Why not start by taking a look at the podinfo service?
 Simply head to `http://podinfo.127.0.0.1.nip.io:<FORWARDED K3D INGRESS PORT>` in your web browser.

-As we delve into the GitOps workflow, you'll find that the ./manifests directory houses a git repository tethered to an internal git server within your cluster.
+As we delve into the GitOps workflow, you'll find that the `./manifests` directory houses a git repository connected to an internal git server within your cluster.
 We'll elaborate on this connection shortly.

 Here's a hands-on exercise to illustrate the power of GitOps:

 1. Open the podinfo app and observe its default jade green background.
-2. Dive into the manifests/podinfo/resources/deployment.yaml file to see its configuration.
-Locate the PODINFO_UI_COLOR environment variable and update its value to the golden hue of #FFD700.
+2. Dive into the `manifests/podinfo/resources/deployment.yaml`` file to see its configuration.
+Locate the `PODINFO_UI_COLOR` environment variable and update its value to the golden hue of `#FFD700`.
 3. add, commit, and push your changes to the git server.
-Remember to execute these git operations within the ./manifests directory.
+Remember to execute these git operations within the `./manifests` directory.
 This is a nested git repository.
-4. Run watch kubectl get pods -n podinfo to witness a rolling update in action.
+4. Run watch `kubectl get pods -n podinfo` to witness a rolling update in action.
 You'll see Kubernetes orchestrating a seamless transition by spinning up a new pod before retiring the old one.
-5. Give it up to three minutes or refresh the podinfo application in the Argo CD dashboard.
+5. Wait up to three minutes or refresh the podinfo application in the Argo CD dashboard.
 6. Revel in your success as the podinfo app's background transforms to a brilliant gold.
 Here's a sneak peek of what to expect: